cdklabs/cdk-construct-analyzer/README.md

 Signals that are visible in the repo/package that showcases quality:

 * Documentation Completeness: High quality documentation makes the project easier to adopt and use (README, API References, Usage Examples).
+* Changelog includes feats/fixes: Checks if there are feats/fixes published in the release notes.

 ##### Popularity